 - e-CAM82_CUMI0821_MOD – 8MP (4K) HDR MIPI Camera Module

-- STURDeCAM20 – IP67 Full HD GMSL2 HDR camera for Surround view system
+- STURDeCAM20 – IP67 rated Full HD GMSL2 HDR camera module

 Prabu is the Chief Technology Officer and Head of Camera Products at e-con Systems, and comes with a rich experience of more than 15 years in the embedded vision space.
 He brings to the table a deep knowledge in USB cameras, embedded vision cameras, vision algorithms and FPGAs.
 He has built 50+ camera solutions spanning various domains such as medical, industrial, agriculture, retail, biometrics, and more.
 He also comes with expertise in device driver development and BSP development.
 Currently, Prabu’s focus is to build smart camera solutions that power new age AI based applications.